Teamoreteateo/DSA2101-Project/Code.md

-    "Measures how suitable a track is for dancing.", "Measures the intensity and activity of a track, with higher values indicating more energetic sounds.", "The overall volume of the track, measured in decibels (dB).", "Indicates the modality of the track: 1 for major, 0 for minor.", "Measures the presence of spoken words in a track, with higher values indicating more speech-like content.", "Represents the likelihood that the track is acoustic, with higher values indicating more acoustic qualities.", "Predicts whether a track is instrumental, with higher values suggesting a lack of vocals.",
+    "Measures how suitable a track is for dancing.", "Measures the intensity and activity of a track, with higher values indicating more energetic sounds.", "The overall volume of the track, measured in decibels (dB).", "This is also a categorical variable.
+It indicates the modality of the track: 1 for major, 0 for minor.", "Measures the presence of spoken words in a track, with higher values indicating more speech-like content.", "Represents the likelihood that the track is acoustic, with higher values indicating more acoustic qualities.", "Predicts whether a track is instrumental, with higher values suggesting a lack of vocals.",